sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 interpretation.
 This transformation will be most beneficial for programs with loops and frequent variable access.

-We tried to implement this in a relatively clean way around the original Serde structure, but ran into some challenges that proved insurmountable in the time we had for this assignment: the difficulty of performing stateful deserialization and fighting the borrow checker about deserialized type lifetimes.
+We implemented this in a relatively clean way around the original Serde structure, but ran into some challenges around the difficulty of performing stateful deserialization.

 ## State of the Deserialization